 The design of bicycle infrastructure requires technical guidance in order to achieve consistency throughout North Vancouver.
-Design guidance is necessary to select appropriate facilities (through the analysis of geometry, traffic data and other constraints) and, from a broader perspective, to guide all aspects infrastructure (including of bicycle signage, bicycle parking, signal improvements for cyclists and off-street path design).
+Design guidance necessary to select appropriate facilities (through the analysis of geometry, traffic data and other constraints) and, from a broader perspective, to guide all aspects infrastructure bicycle (including signage, bicycle parking, signal improvements for cyclists and off-street path design).